- How can your organisation or service be a part of this initiative?

 What happens to parents’ information?

+For referred parents.
 A referred parent's name, email, and ethnicity data comes to Werry Workforce Whāraurau via an automated form.
 Werry Workforce Whāraurau enters the name and email information into the CMS for an access code to be issued to the parent by the system.
 Werry Workforce Wharaurau will retain the name, email address, and referring organising in a password-protected cloud-based file in case the parent requests support from a trained Triple P provider.
 This will help Werry link that parent with a Trained provider at the referring organisation if this is possible and the preferred option of the parent.

 How is parents' privacy protected in the CMS?